 Approximately 100 years later, another wine-making family, the Abbona family, bought the winery and vineyards of the Marquis di Barolo from a non-profit, the Pia di Barolo.
 (The Marquis and Juliette did not have any children and the estate was donated to Pia di Barolo) Today, the Abbona family continues the tradition of producing world-renowned wines.

 We took a short tour of the historical cellars, admiring the ancient barrels and other relics of the wine trade.
-There’s a wine library with over 40,000 bottle of wine dating as far back as 1859!
+There’s a wine library with over 40,000 bottles of wine dating as far back as 1859!
 If you’re really into how wine is produced, this is a lovely tour.
-Everything about the Cantina Marchesi Barolo speaks of sophistication, style, and heritage.

 Aside from Marchesi di Barolo, there are a couple of other wineries with tasting rooms: Bartolo Mascarello, Rivetto, Josetta Saffirio, and Azienda Agricola Brezza.
 Most producers can arrange a tasting for you, you will just need to call in advance.
 Not all are set up for spontaneous tastings.